webix-hub/docs/data/api/datastore_getitem.md

 -obj  object	the object of a data item

 @example:
-//'record' variable will contain an object of the related DataTable row, var record = grid.getItem("rowId");
+// the 'record' variable will contain an object of the related DataTable row var record = grid.getItem("rowId");

-//you can access data members directly var title = record.title;
+// you can access data members directly var title = record.title;

 @related: